oguzozturk/AnalyzeMemoryandTimeUsageofText/README.md

 then prints the k most frequent n-grams (reuse the code in ‘analyzeRefactor3Iterator’). f = open(filename,’r’) for line in f:
+- do everything you need to do with ’line’ here
+- (for example counting bigrams/trigrams)
-#the line data will be deleted automatically by python
-by changing method of read file I decrease memory and time usage
+-the line data will be deleted automatically by python by changing method of read file I decrease memory and time usage